tanghaoyu258/ACRM-for-moment-retrieval/README.md

 The above models and features are stored in Baiduyun disk, where the extraction key is **th08** for all of them.

-The pre-trained glove embedding that we use is [glove.840B.300d.zip](https://nlp.stanford.edu/projects/glove/) trained with the Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download), which shall be unzipped and put in 'Home_path/data/TMLGA'.
+The pre-trained glove embedding that we use is [glove.840B.300d.zip](https://nlp.stanford.edu/projects/glove/) trained with the Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download), which shall be unzipped and stored in 'Home_path/data/TMLGA'.

 The code is based on https://github.com/crodriguezo/TMLGA.
 And thanks to their features.